DariaMinieieva/correctorUA/README.md

 * _primary and secondary_ school students - for Ukrainian language lessons
 * _people of other age_ - for improving Ukrainian language skills

-When someone in chat makes common language mistake, the bot send message with the correct spelling CorretorUA corrects the following types of mistake
+When someone in chat makes common language mistake, the bot send message with the correct version.

+CorretorUA corrects the following types of mistake
 * _lexical_ mistakes
 * _spelling_ mistakes